artie-inc/artie-bias-corpus/README.md

 ### Verifying your setup

-To test your setup, run the `test.sh` script from within the `misc` directory on the included predictions:
+To test your setup, run the `test.sh` script from within the `misc` directory.

 ```
-misc$ ./test.sh ../predictions/official-v0.5.1-predictions.tsv
+misc$ ./test.sh
 ```

 If you see only `PASS` you're OK.
 If you see some `FAIL`s, you will need to dig into the `test.sh` script identify the problem.